 To maximize success, avoid these common mistakes:

-- Incorrect Type Rating Spec: Ensure that your Boeing 737 type rating is aligned with flyDubai’s specifications.
-A mismatched spec rating will not be accepted.
-For example, a typical B737 type rating in the US consists only of 6 hours of FTDs and 18 hours in a full-motion sim.
-This is not acceptable by flyDubai.
+- Incorrect Type Rating Spec: Ensure that your Boeing 737 type rating is aligned with flyDubai’s specifications and provided by the approved by them training center.
+A mismatched spec rating and unapproved provider will not be accepted.
+(At the moment, the only approved by flyDubai B737 type rating provider is CAE Dubai).

 - Lack of Interview Preparation: flyDubai assessments are highly competitive.
-Without professional preparation from airline insiders, your chances of rejection increase significantly.
+Without professional preparation based on personal airline recruitment experience, your chances of rejection increase significantly.

 - Flight Experience Gaps: The hiring process can take several months.
 Avoid staying inactive and losing flight currency.
 Instead, take advantage of Aerocadet’s flight instructor internship to keep your skills sharp and continue building hours while earning a steady income.